kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 -->

 ###### Does this feature depend on any specific services running in the cluster?

+Yes:

+- [CRI version]
+  - Usage description: CRI changes done in k8s 1.27 are needed
+    - Impact of its outage on the feature: minimal, feature will be ignored by runtimes using an older version (e.g. containerd 1.6) or will return an error (e.g containerd 1.7).
+    - Impact of its degraded performance or high-error rates on the feature: N/A.

+- [Linux kernel]
+  - Usage description: Linux 6.3 or higher
+    - Impact of its outage on the feature: pod creation with hostUsers=false will return an error.
+    - Impact of its degraded performance or high-error rates on the feature: N/A.

 <!--
 Think about both cluster-level services (e.g. metrics-server) as well